-In an extremely candid and vulnerable moment, Jessie J revealed her fertility problems while onstage at a concert in London.
+Jessie J’s infertility song has created quite a stir.
+In an extremely candid and vulnerable moment, she sang about her infertility, while onstage at a concert in London.

 “Four years ago, I was told I couldn’t have children,” she said in front of thousands of fans gathered at the Royal Albert Hall in London Tuesday.
 “And it’s okay, I’m going to have children, trust me.
 When the doctor told me, my reaction was, ‘Oh hell nooooooo.’”